snowplow-archive/snowplow.github.com/_posts/2016-03-23-snowplow-scala-analytics-sdk-0.1.0-released.md

 <h3 id="aws-lambda-example">3.3 Using from AWS Lambda</h3>

-The Scala Analytics SDK is a great fit for performing analytics-on-write on Snowplow event streams using AWS Lambda.
+The Scala Analytics SDK is a great fit for performing analytics-on-write, monitoring or alerting on Snowplow event streams using AWS Lambda.

 Here's some sample code for transforming enriched events into JSON inside a Scala Lambda: